Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Overall, memory care facilities in Sparks are priced higher due to the added services and support required for individuals with memory impairments.
 The costs in Sparks are competitive with other cities in Nevada but may be slightly more affordable than in larger metropolitan areas like Las Vegas.

-Regent Care Center Of Reno specializes in providing dementia and Alzheimer’s care in Washoe county, Nevada.
-It can accommodate no more than 178 elderly residents.
-Regent Care Center Of Reno offers upscale amenities that include transportation services to doctor appointments, emergency call response system and special Alzheimer’s programs to decrease frustration to any seniors with dementia who reside in Reno, NV and nearby areas.
-Regent Care Center Of Reno is situated at 555 Hammill Lane, 89511 zip code and can possibly allow Medicaid and Medicare to pay for some fees associated with its care.
+(888) 595-9864 SponsoredLife Care Center Of Reno specializes in providing memory care services in Washoe county, Nevada.
+It can accommodate a maximum of 198 elderly residents.
+Life Care Center Of Reno provides luxurious amenities that include religious services, registered nurses that specialize in dementia care and special lighting in all areas to help with memory to any older adults with dementia who reside in Reno, NV and nearby areas.
+Life Care Center Of Reno is situated at 445 W. Holcomb Lane, 89511 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.

 Medicare generally does not pay for long-term memory care services in Sparks, Nevada, such as those provided in assisted living facilities or nursing homes dedicated specifically to memory care.
 Medicare primarily covers short-term, medically necessary services such as hospital stays, doctor visits, and certain home health care services.
 In some cases, Medicare may pay for a portion of memory care costs in skilled nursing facilities (SNFs) but only if the care is deemed medically necessary and the person is recovering from an illness or injury.
 If the memory care is needed for chronic conditions, Medicare will typically not cover long-term stays.